hashicorp/terraform-provider-azurerm/website/docs/d/backup_policy_vm.markdown

 The following arguments are supported:

-* `name` - Specifies the name of the Recovery Services VM Protection Policy.
+* `name` - Specifies the name of the Backup VM Protection Policy.

 * `recovery_vault_name` - Specifies the name of the Recovery Services Vault.